Taxation

 Data source: WHO report on the global tobacco epidemic

-It is a well-known fact that approximately 50% of smokers will die from tobacco-related diseases.
-However, increasing taxes on tobacco products – and meeting the ECOWAS and WHO standards – can reduce tobacco-related deaths.
+However, increasing taxes on tobacco products – and meeting the ECOWAS and WHO standards can reduce tobacco-related deaths.

+Evidence from the Tobacco Excise Tax Simulation Model (TETSiM) shows that if Nigeria had met the ECOWAS tax directive in 2020, 3,000 smokers who would have died prematurely from tobacco-related diseases in that year would have been prevented.
 An additional 90,000 people would not die prematurely from tobacco-related diseases over the next 30 years.
-Even more lives could be saved through following WHO recommendations; if Nigeria had met WHO recommendations in 2020, 6,000 fewer Nigerians would have died from smoking- related diseases that year, and 189,000 lives would be saved over the next 30 years.
+Even more, lives could be saved by following WHO recommendations; if Nigeria had met WHO recommendations in 2020, 6,000 fewer Nigerians would have died from smoking-related diseases that year, and 189,000 lives would be saved over the next 30 years.

 There are other important impacts that occur after increasing tobacco taxes: (1) tobacco use decreases, and (2) government revenue increases.
 The decrease in consumption has an added impact – there is also a decrease in disease and death caused by smoking-related diseases.

-When we presented a road map for implementation, and the government said we don’t have money because revenue is shrinking.
+When we presented a road map for implementation, the government said we don’t have money because revenue is shrinking.
 If we had data telling us how much they would generate with tobacco control implementation, it would have been very useful.

-TCDI Assessment Mission
+TCDI Assessment mission

-In low and middle income countries, studies have shown that increasing the price of cigarettes by 10% leads to a 8% decrease in tobacco consumption.
+In low and middle-income countries, studies have shown that increasing the price of cigarettes by 10% leads to a 8% decrease in tobacco consumption.

 Tax increases can affect consumption through three channels: